-The methods to becoming a safer contractor are no secret.
-While we've presented the high-level goals of a CCIP, a risk management expert can walk you through the most effective ways to reduce accidents and minimize the legal and medical costs when incidents do occur.
+The methods to becoming a safer builder are no secret.
+While we've presented the high-level goals of a CCIP, a risk management expert can walk through the most effective ways to reduce accidents and minimize legal and medical costs when incidents occur.

 While CCIPs aren't breaking news, there's a lot that contractors can still learn about making the most of them.
-With the potential to save millions of dollars on big projects while effectively managing risk, their popularity may continue to rise as large projects become increasingly available.
+With the potential to save millions of dollars on big projects while effectively managing risk, their popularity may continue to rise as more and more large projects become available.